mcc-us/bookkeeping/_posts/2024-01-31-depreciation.md

 math: true
 ---

-**Depreciation** is the act of reducing the book value of a fixed asset due to 'wear, tear and obselence'.
+**Depreciation** is the act of reducing the book value, and expensing the assets usage generally over a year, for a fixed asset due to 'wear, tear and obselence'.

 ## A. straight line depreciation - 3 Steps